 The purpose of homomorphic encryption is to allow computation on encrypted data.
 Thus data can remain confidential while it is processed, enabling useful tasks to be accomplished with data residing in untrusted environments.
 In a world of distributed computation and heterogeneous networking this is extremely valuable.

-A homomorphic cryptosystem is like other forms of public encryption in that it uses a public key to encrypt data and allows only the individual with the matching private key to access its unencrypted data.
-However, what sets it apart from other forms of encryption is that it uses an algebraic system to allow a variety of computations (or operations) on the encrypted data.
+A homomorphic cryptosystem functions similarly to other types of public encryption in the sense that it utilizes a public key to encrypt data and only permits the person with the corresponding private key to access the unencrypted data.
+Its distinctiveness, however, lies in its use of an algebraic system that enables a range of computations (or operations) on the encrypted data.

-In mathematics, homomorphic describes the transformation of one data set into another while preserving relationships between elements in both sets.
-The term is derived from the Greek words for “same structure.”
-Because the data in a homomorphic encryption scheme retains the same structure, identical mathematical operations, whether they are performed on encrypted or decrypted data, will result in equivalent results.
+In the realm of mathematics, the term homomorphic refers to the conversion of one data set into another while maintaining the relationships among elements in both sets.
+The word originates from the Greek terms for "same structure."
+Because the data in a homomorphic encryption scheme preserves the same structure, identical mathematical operations conducted on encrypted or decrypted data will yield the same results.

-In practice, most homomorphic encryption schemes work best with data represented as integers and while using addition and multiplication as the operational functions.
-This means that the encrypted data can be manipulated and analyzed as though it’s in plaintext format without actually being decrypted.
-The encrypted data can be computed and processed to get an encrypted answer, but only you can decrypt the ciphertext and understand what it means.
+In real-world applications, most homomorphic encryption systems function optimally with data expressed as integers and when using operational functions like addition and multiplication.
+This allows the encrypted data to be analyzed and manipulated as if it's in plaintext format without actually decrypting it.
+The encrypted data can be computed and processed to get an encrypted answer, but only the private key owner can decrypt the ciphertext and understand what it means.

-Partially homomorphic encryption (PHE) allows only select mathematical functions to be performed on encrypted values.
-This means that only one operation, either addition or multiplication, can be performed an unlimited number of times on the ciphertext.
-PHE with multiplicative operations is the foundation for RSA encryption, which is commonly used in establishing secure connections through SSL/TLS.
+Partially Homomorphic Encryption (PHE) permits only specific mathematical operations to be executed on encrypted values.
+This implies that only one operation, either addition or multiplication, can be carried out indefinitely on the ciphertext.
+Multiplicative PHE is the cornerstone of RSA encryption, a common method used to establish secure connections via SSL/TLS.

-A somewhat homomorphic encryption (SHE) scheme is one that supports select operation (either addition or multiplication) up to a certain complexity, but these operations can only be performed a set number of times.
+A Somewhat Homomorphic Encryption (SHE) system supports a specific operation (either addition or multiplication) up to a particular complexity level, but these operations can only be carried out a fixed number of times.

-Fully homomorphic encryption (FHE) has a lot of potential for making functionality consistent with privacy by helping to keep information secure and accessible at the same time.
-Developed from the SHE scheme, FHE is capable of using both addition and multiplication any number of times and makes secure multi-party computation more efficient.
-Unlike other forms of homomorphic encryption, it can handle arbitrary computations on your ciphertexts.
+Fully Homomorphic Encryption (FHE) holds great promise for harmonizing functionality with privacy by aiding in maintaining data security while keeping it accessible simultaneously.
+Evolved from the SHE system, FHE can use both addition and multiplication operations indefinitely, enhancing the efficiency of secure multi-party computation.
+Unlike other types of homomorphic encryption, it can manage arbitrary computations on your ciphertexts.

-The goal behind FHE is to allow anyone to use encrypted data to perform useful operations without access to the encryption key.
-In particular, this concept has applications for improving cloud computing security.
-If you want to store encrypted data in the cloud but don’t want to run the risk of a hacker breaking in your cloud account, it provides you with a way to pull, search, and manipulate your data without having to allow the cloud provider access to your data.
+The aim of FHE is to enable individuals to utilize encrypted data to perform valuable operations without requiring the encryption key.
+Specifically, this concept has potential uses for enhancing cloud computing security.
+If you intend to store encrypted data in the cloud but want to avoid the risk of a hacker compromising your cloud account, FHE offers you a method to retrieve, search, and modify your data without granting the cloud provider access to your data.

 The security of the homomorphic encryption schemes is based on the Ring-Learning With Errors (RLWE) problem, which is a hard mathematical problem related to high-dimensional lattices.
 A great number of peer-reviewed research confirming the hardness of the RLWE problem gives us confidence that these schemes are indeed at least as secure as any standardized encryption scheme.